Energy firms prepare to resume U.S. Gulf of Mexico output after storm passes

 HOUSTON (Reuters) - Energy companies on Monday began preparations to resume oil and gas production in the U.S. Gulf of Mexico, a day after Tropical Storm Cristobal blew through with high winds and heavy rains.

-Producers had evacuated 188 offshore facilities and shut in wells producing 635,000 barrels per day of oil and 878 million cubic feet per day of natural gas at U.S. Gulf of Mexico wells as of Sunday.
+Producers had evacuated 182 offshore facilities and shut in about a third of oil and gas production in U.S. Gulf of Mexico wells as of Monday.

-Royal Dutch Shell Plc and Murphy Oil Corp said on Monday they were starting to return workers to offshore facilities.
-Murphy said it did not expect to find storm damage and Shell said there was no hit to its production.
+Royal Dutch Shell Plc, Murphy Oil Corp and BP Plc were among the companies that said on Monday they were starting to resume normal operations and return workers to offshore facilities.

 Energy companies typically inspect platforms after a storm passes and return evacuated workers once it is safe to do so.